 After her clerkship, Jacque joined the General Prosecution section at the Fayette County Attorney’s Office.
 As a dedicated public servant, Jacque thrived in the details of her cases.
 She was known to enjoy further investigating the facts and getting the full story from any witness she could track down.
 Whether it made her cases get better or worse, she always sought to uncover the entire truth.
 She also managed to maintain a strong professional relationship with both defense attorneys and law enforcement in her search for the truth.

 During her career as a prosecutor and while maintaining her own heavy caseload, Jacque constantly stepped up to assist on and handle extra cases.
 She was forced to learn a lot of information very quickly and this was where she developed her passion for litigation.
 Jacque believes no case is too big or too small to fight.
 Her numerous hearings, trials, and appeals taught her to decipher the difference between a good cop and a bad cop.
 She has never stopped believing in holding the government to high standards.
 It is her mission to hold the government accountable when politics keep the unjust in power.

-When Jacque decided it was time to transition her practice into criminal defense she reached out to a well-respected defense attorney she held in high regard - Ashley Dawson.
-From there she joined the Bliele & Dawson, team.
-Jacque maintains memberships with the Kentucky Bar Association, Fayette County Bar Association, and the Central Kentucky American Inns of Court.
-She enjoys spending time with friends and family, is an avid fan of visual arts, and can be found spending time growing wildflowers and weird vegetables.
+When Jacque decided it was time to transition her practice into criminal defense she reached out to a well respected defense attorney she held in high regard - Ashley Dawson.
+From there she joined the Bleile & Dawson team.
+Jacque maintains memberships with the Kentucky Bar Association, Fayette County Bar Association, Northern Kentucky Bar Association, and the Central Kentucky American Inns of Court.
+She loves ice cream, is an avid fan of visual arts, and enjoys spending time with friends and family.